zuozhenggh/learning-library/data-management-library/big-data/bds/bds-create-cluster/bds-create-cluster.md

 ### Objectives

-* Learn how to create an HA Hadoop cluster using BDS and OCI.
+* Create an HA Hadoop cluster using BDS and OCI.
-* Learn how to monitor the cluster creation.
+* Monitor the cluster creation.

 ### What Do You Need?